How to Fetch Device ID in Android Programmatically?

 The android Device ID is a unique code, string combinations of alphabets and numbers, given to every manufactured android device.
 This code is used to identify and track each android device present in the world.
 In Android, the Device ID is typically related to the Google Play Services and is most commonly used in ad personalization.
 These IDs are collected and are used for displaying particular types of ads.
 This type is calculated upon user search and navigation tracking.
 One can root the device to erase the Device ID and avoid tracking and ad personalization.
 In this article, we will show you how you could fetch the Device ID of your Android device.
 Follow the below steps once the IDE is ready.

 Step 1: Create a New Project in Android Studio

 To create a new project in Android Studio please refer to How to Create/Start a New Project in Android Studio.
-We demonstrated the application in Kotlin, so make sure you select Kotlin as the primary language while creating a New Project.
+The code for that has been given in both Java and Kotlin Programming Language for Android.

-Go to the MainActivity.kt file and refer to the following code.
-Below is the code for the MainActivity.kt file.
+Go to the MainActivity File and refer to the following code.
+Below is the code for the MainActivity File.
 Comments are added inside the code to understand the code in more detail.

-You would see that when the app launches, the device ID is fetched and is displayed in the TextView.
+You would see that when the app launches, the device ID is fetched and displayed in TextView.